Passport DC Embassy Days

 Sakura Matsuri Festival

-The International Committee will once again support the annual Sakura Matsuri Festival on Saturday April 12th.
+The International Committee will once again support the annual Sakura Matsuri Festival on Saturday April 11th.
 This is a fantastic event that is open to the public, showcasing Japanes culture.
 What's more Troops, Teams and Crews may send volunteers to serve as Scout Ambassadors.
 There is no cost and volunteers actually receive a commemorative hat and free admission to the Festival.
-To register - click here!
+Registration is coming soon - in the interim look for more information here.

 Jamboree on the Air / Jamboree on the Internet (JOTA/JOTI) took place